SumitRauniyar/CovidProjectAnalysis/README.md

-# CovidAnalysis Using General DataSets
+# Covid Analysis Using General DataSets